-In Zambia, the project has identified NGOs that can partner with the project for outreach and technology dissemination for female farmers; they are the Kusefya pa Ngw'ena Women's Farmer Group, the Shangila Seed Growers Association (SSGA) in Mpika, and the Participatory Village Development in Isolated Areas (PaViDIA) in Mporokoso and Luwingu.
-PaViDIA is working toward empowering women in communities in income generating activities and seed and grain production for market sales to elevate income and reduce poverty.
-In Uganda, the NGOs include the Community Enterprise Development Organization (CEDO), Integrated Seed Sector Development (ISSD)-Uganda, CARE, ADRA, SHUPO, SASAKAWA Global 2000; Nyakatozi Growers Cooperative Union, Appropriate Technology (Uganda), and seed companies (Pearl, Victoria, NASECO, East African Seed, FICA seed).
+In Zambia, we have identified NGOs that we can partner with for outreach and technology dissemination for female farmers, who are Kusefya pa Ngw'ena Women's Farmer Group, Shangila Seed Growers Association (SSGA) in Mpika and the Participatory Village Development in Isolated Areas (PaViDIA) in Mporokoso and Luwingu.
+PaViDIA is working towards empowering women in communities in Income Generating Activities (IGA) and seed and grain production for market sales to elevate income and reduce poverty.
+In Uganda, the NGOs include Community Enterprise Development Organization (CEDO), Integrated Seed Sector Development (ISSD)-Uganda, CARE, ADRA, SHUPO, SASAKAWA Global 2000; Nyakatozi Growers Cooperative Union, Appropriate Technology (Uganda); Seed companies such as (Pearl, Victoria, NASECO, East African Seed, FICA seed).
 Many organizations have increasing women's agriculture skills and leadership roles as objectives in addition to access to credit for sustainable and profitable farming.